IALSA/IALSA-2015-Portland/projects/physical/announce.md

 12. Follow the developments
 	The "./projects/physical/[README](https://github.com/IALSA/IALSA-2015-Portland/blob/master/projects/physical/README.md)" will be the frontpage for this project.
 I'll post all reports and analytic tools there, as well as the project administration instruments.
 Closer to the end of September we'll begin unrolling the reports and interactive apps that make sense of these models.

+	So, allow me to recap:

+1. After the Wellcome Trust conference - others think we're doing a cool thing, let's keep at it!
+2. Behind the Scenes Updates  -  technical details
+3. Significance Decisions: pvalues and CIs  - discrapancy clarified
+4. New Focus: Analytics  - focus on completing projects : publishing
+5. New Focus: Physical-Physical  - best current opportunity
+6. Our Deadline: October 31 -  we can do it, here's [timetable](https://github.com/IALSA/IALSA-2015-Portland/blob/master/projects/physical/timetable.md) how.

+**CALL FOR ACTION**:
+7. Describe your physical measures  - it's only two or three. we need them to start analytics asap.
+8. Models to Run - you won't have to run more than 6
+9. Adjust MPlus code: PxP - important technical details on how to modify the scripts
+10. Adjust MPlus code: Correlation and CI - important technical details on how to modify the scripts
+11. Where to Upload the Output Files - ./studies/YOURSTUDY/physical/
+12. How to Follow the Developments  - read ./projects/physical/[README](https://github.com/IALSA/IALSA-2015-Portland/blob/master/projects/physical/README.md)